Felarn/devops-for-programmers-project-74/README.md

 ## Requirements

 - make
-- Docker version 28.1.1
+- Docker version 28.1.1 or higher
-- Docker Compose version v2.35.1
+- Docker Compose version v2.35.1 or higher

 # About